Photo by Haruka Sakaguchi

-Her first novel, The Book of Salt (Houghton Mifflin, 2003), was a national bestseller and the recipient of the New York Public Library Young Lions Fiction Award, the Bard Fiction Prize, the Stonewall Book Award-Barbara Gittings Literature Award, a PEN Oakland/Josephine Miles National Literary Award, an Association for Asian American Studies Poetry/Prose Award, and a Seventh Annual Asian American Literary Award.
-In 2003, The Book of Salt was honored as a New York Times Notable Fiction Book, a Chicago Tribune Favorite Fiction Book, one of the Village Voice’s 25 Favorite Books, and one of the Miami Herald’s Top 10 Books, among other citations.
+Her first novel, The Book of Salt (Houghton Mifflin, 2003), was a national bestseller and the recipient of the New York Public Library Young Lions Fiction Award, Bard Fiction Prize, PEN/Robert W. Bingham Fellowship, Stonewall Book Award-Barbara Gittings Literature Award, PEN Oakland/Josephine Miles National Literary Award, Association for Asian American Studies Poetry/Prose Award, and an Asian American Literary Award.
+In 2003, The Book of Salt was a New York Times Notable Fiction Book, a Chicago Tribune Favorite Fiction Books, a Village Voice’s 25 Favorite Books, and a Miami Herald’s Top 10 Books, among other citations.

-She has been in residence at Djerassi, Akrai Residency, Civitella Ranieri Foundation, Lannan Foundation, Yaddo, The MacDowell Colony, Hedgebrook, Ucross Foundation, the Sea Change Residency, the Liguria Study Center for the Arts and Humanities, the Fundacion Valparaiso, the Ledig House International Writers’ Residency, and the Santa Maddalena Foundation.
+She has been in residence at Djerassi, Akrai Residency, Civitella Ranieri Foundation, Lannan Foundation, Yaddo, MacDowell Colony, Hedgebrook, Ucross Foundation, Sea Change Residency, Liguria Study Center for the Arts and Humanities (Bogliasco), Fundacion Valparaiso, Ledig House International Writers’ Residency, and Santa Maddalena Foundation.

 Truong is also an intellectual property attorney, but she hopes that you will not hold that against her.
 When she is not writing, which is most of the time, she cooks and takes naps.
 She lacks many basic life skills such as knowing how to drive a car, ride a bicycle, and has only recently learned how to read a map.
-She has been known to walk long distances, though, especially if there is a very good bakery located at the end of that walk.
+She has been known to walk long distances, especially if there is a very good bakery located at the end of that walk.
 The only thing that she really likes to exercise is her right to vote.